deepakbaligar-83/Association-Calendar/README.md

 ##  About <a name = "about"></a>

-The project was made as a task for a job contest and it was greatly praised for the functionality and flexibility in handling data directly in contact with the database.
+The website was made for a College Association and It is directly connected to Database.

 Functions of Website:
  <br>